Videars/Statistics/Week1/research.md

 * To retrieve characters from a string, ‘[]’ is used in C#, whereas, ‘GetChar Function’ is used in VB.
 * To declare a class, ‘Class’ is used in C#, whereas, ‘Class is used in VB.

-[^1]: Fast portscan detection using sequential hypothesis testing by Jaeyeon Jung, V. Paxson, A.W.
+[^1]: "Fast portscan detection using sequential hypothesis testing" by Jaeyeon Jung, V. Paxson, A.W.
 Berger and H. Balakrishnan